BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 ## Value Proxies

 The value of parameter/value pairs can be represented by a proxy.
 The proxy is a string that starts with either a type identifier followed by a colon (longhand) or a special character (shorthand) to determine which type of value proxy it is.
 The parser then replaces the proxy when the specification is resolved.
-The tpyes of value proxies are as follows:
+The types of value proxies are as follows:

 | Type | Longhand | Shorthand | Description |
 |------|----------|-----------|-------------|